 Mary's personal and paternal family history is suggestive of more than one inherited cancer syndrome.
 At a minimum, complete testing of BRCA1 and BRCA2 should be offered.
-Testing for TP53 (Li Fraumeni syndrome) should also be considered in women diagnosed with breast cancer under age 31, even in the absence of family history of cancer (1).
+Testing for TP53 (Li Fraumeni syndrome) should also be considered in women diagnosed with breast cancer under age 31, even in the absence of family history of cancer(1).
 While it remains unclear whether breast cancer is associated with Lynch syndrome, her father's diagnosis of colon cancer at 46 years of age and her paternal grandmother's diagnosis with stomach cancer raise suspicion for Lynch syndrome.
 There are also many other genes that have been implicated in hereditary cancer risk with overlapping cancer types.

 Current NCCN guidelines recommend considering a multi-gene panel when more than one gene could explain an inherited cancer syndrome, or when someone tests negative for a specific inherited cancer syndrome but their history remains strongly suggestive of an inherited cancer syndrome.
 A multi-gene panel would be a reasonable approach to testing for Mary, so that multiple hereditary cancer genes could be assessed at once.
-Due to the complexities of genetic testing options, medical and psychosocial implications, and results interpretation, genetic testing should be pursued in the context of genetic counseling by a genetics professional.
+Genes and their variants can have variable penetrance, meaning that a low, moderate or high proportion of people can be affected by the trait associated with the gene or variant, which in this context is increased risk for cancer.
+While most cancer susceptibility genes are rare and highly penetrant, our understanding of genes with low and moderate penetrance is increasing, with ATM, BARD1, BRIP1, and CHEK2 as examples in HBOC.
+Due to the complexities of genetic testing options, medical and psychosocial implications, and results interpretation, genetic testing should be pursued in the context of genetic risk evaluation by a genetics professional.